What is Business Intelligence

-Drill Down – A feature that allows users to click on an item to navigate through hierarchy and move to a level of better detail.
+Drill Down – A feature that allows users to click on an item to navigate through the hierarchy and move to a level of better detail.

 EIS – Enterprise Information System – A category of applications and technologies for presenting and analyzing corporate and external data for various management purposes.

 ETL – Extract, Transform and Load -It is a three-step process at the center of data warehousing.
-In the first step, operational data is extracted from multiple sources.
+In the first step, operational data are extracted from multiple sources.
 In the next step, it is transformed into the required type.
 In the final step, data is loaded into the data warehouse.

 Forecasting – It is the formulation of trends, predictive models, and scenarios to prepare for the future for improved decision making.

-Gap analysis – Study of whether the available business data supports business requirements, thus answering questions related to data accessibility, amount of data, missing data, and legacy systems.
+Gap analysis – Study of whether the available business data support business requirements, thus answering questions related to data accessibility, amount of data, missing data, and legacy systems.
 It examines information and decides on the resources and efforts required to satisfy requirements.